enjaku4/veri/README.md

 # Fetch all sessions for a given tenant
 Veri::Session.in_tenant(tenant)

-# Fetch all user sessions for a given tenant
+# Fetch sessions for a specific user within a tenant
 user.sessions.in_tenant(tenant)

-# Terminate all user sessions for a given tenant
+# Terminate all sessions for a specific user within a tenant
 user.sessions.in_tenant(tenant).terminate_all
 ```